Densaugeo/uploadserver/README.md

 Thanks to shuangye for finding an easy way to handle large file uploads, and improved handling of filename collisions.

-Thanks to abbbe for adding HTTP basic auth.
+Thanks to abbbe for adding HTTP basic auth (has now replaced the token option).